suvashsinjali/landing-page/README.md

 ---

 ## How to run the project
--Clone the repository
+- Clone the repository
--Open 'index.html' in any browser
+- Open 'index.html' in any browser

 ---